Central Colombia and the Santa Marta Mountains

 Sacha is a highly experienced independent ATOL bonded travel agent, and his contact details are as follows: email@example.com and 01603 360099

-- A hatful of ‘hummers’ among 450 or so species to look forward to on this remarkable 15-day tour
+- A multitude of ‘hummers’ among 450 or so species to look forward to on this remarkable 15-day tour

-- Many Colombian endemic, near endemic and 'must-see' birds with many fantastic names such as Whooping Motmot, Ruby Topaz, Plushcap and White-tailed Starfrontlet
+- Many Colombian endemic, near endemic and 'must-see' birds with plenty of birds with fantastic names such as Whooping Motmot, Ruby Topaz, Plushcap and White-tailed Starfrontlet

-- Andean endemics such as Gold-ringed Tanager, Brown-banded Antpitta and Cauca Guan
+- Andean endemics including Gold-ringed Tanager, Brown-banded Antpitta and Cauca Guan

 - 2 nights at El Dorado in search of Santa Marta endemics such as Santa Marta Blossomcrown, Santa Marta Warbler and Santa Marta Mountain Tanager